The connective Morava K-theory of the second mod p Eilenberg-MacLane space: Preliminaries before the proof

-\begin{proof} Tamanoi, in \cite{Tam:image}, (actually done much earlier in his 1983 masters thesis in Japan), and then again later in \cite{RWY}, the image of the map $BP^*(K(\zp,i)) \to H^*K(\zp,i)$ is computed.
-In particular, the answer for $i=2$ contains the $z_j$, where $j > 0$.
-This map factors through $k(n)^*(K_2)$ so we conclude that the $z_{j}$ cannot support a differential.
+is computed by Tamanoi in \cite{Tam:image} (and much earlier in his 1983 masters thesis in Japan) and then again later in \cite{RWY}.
+In particular, the answer for $m=2$ contains the $z_{i}$, where $i > 0$.
+This map factors through $k(n)^{*}(K_{2})$ so we conclude that the $z_{i}$ cannot support a differential.